By Ashok Prasad, Founder, Niyyam

 - Monthly

-- Across different market conditions
+- Across different market cycles

-This means each installment experiences different returns.
+Each installment experiences different returns.

-Rolling returns reflect this pattern more accurately.
+Rolling returns reflect SIP investing behavior more accurately.

-To understand SIP investing in depth, refer to
+To understand SIP investing, refer to

-Rolling Returns vs XIRR (Important Distinction)
+Rolling Returns vs XIRR

-- Rolling returns evaluate fund performance
+- Measures fund performance

-- XIRR evaluates your personal investment returns
+- Measures personal investment returns

 Both are important but serve different purposes.

-To understand XIRR in detail, refer to
+To understand XIRR, refer to

 What is XIRR in Mutual Funds?
-How to Calculate and Use It (Beginner to Advanced Guide).
+(2026 Guide)

 Practical Example